 Driving is Easier than it Used to Be

-I have many memories of uncomfortable trips in cars with no air-conditioning and pot-holed roads… And I have left driving to others on my previous trips.
+I have many memories of travelling around Morocco in uncomfortable trips in cars with no air-conditioning and pot-holed roads… And I have left driving to others on my previous trips.
 However, this time, I took a road trip and did most of the driving.
 I was pleasantly surprised by the state of the roads.
 You still have many roads in bad condition but the building of infrastructure in Morocco has brought some new roads everywhere and some of them are really beautiful.

 I would describe driving as fairly competitive but certainly not as crazy as it was before.
 Road rules are enforced and better understood by people these days.
 Vehicles are in better condition and on some thoroughfares, animal-drawn carriages have been banned as a security measure.
 Read about my driving experience in Morocco here.

 Strong Police Presence

-When travelling through Morocco, you will notice a strong police presence.
+When travelling around Morocco, you will notice a strong police presence.
 The police, the “Gendarmerie Royale” and in some places, the army, are quite visible on the road.
 They tend to hang out at large intersections and roundabouts.
 It is quite common for Moroccans to be stopped, asked for licence details and to even have their cars searched, as there is a strong focus on drug running and illegal migration in Morocco.
 However, this is unlikely to happen to foreigners, I was always waved through when coming to a police roadblock.
 Tourism is a very important part of the Moroccan economy, and the authorities are there to make sure that no unnecessary hassle comes their way.
 There is a clear effort on enforcing road safety rules, so make sure you drive safely.

 Shop Till You Drop